julianamm/vh-os-packages/README.md

 ```

 ## Mandatory
-> all components must be created inside `packages/Components`
+> All components must be created inside `packages/Components`

 ##### If you have any question please ask on the slack and we'll help you.